connectrpc/connect-go/README.md

 production use!
 See Connect's [deployment docs][docs-deployment] for a guide to configuring timeouts, connection pools, observability, and h2c.

+## Migrating from v1

+If you are migrating from v1 to v2, check out our [migration guide](./docs/v2-migration.md).

+This project follows semantic versioning.
+The module `/v2` suffix is part of the module `connectrpc.com/connect/v2`.

 ## Ecosystem

 * [grpchealth]: gRPC-compatible health checks for connect-go